Frequently Asked Questions

 Each patient’s product offering viewable on the site may differ as your product THC limits are set based on the medical documentation provided by your doctor or nurse practitioner.
 If interested in other products, please speak with your healthcare provider.

-Yes, we provide free shipping on orders over $99 (pre-tax) on orders using Canada Post or same/next day delivery services.
-Shipments using Purolator will be charged a $20 flat fee on all orders.
-All Canada Post shipments under $99 will now cost $10.
+Yes, we provide free shipping on orders over $99 (pre-tax) for patients who select Canada Post Standard Shipping.
+Patients selecting Purolator Express or Canada Post Express will be charged a $20 flat fee on all orders.
+Orders under $99 will be subject to a fee.

-Same-day delivery options are available to eligible clients in Edmonton, Calgary and qualifying postal codes in the GTA and Hamilton at the checkout screen.
+Same-day delivery options are available at the checkout screen to eligible clients and qualifying postal codes in GTA, for a fee.

-Please note: if your West Direct or E24 order is not placed by the following times below, your order will be delivered the next business day.
+Please note: If your Same-day order is not placed by 12:00 PM ET, your order will be delivered the next business day.
 Same-day deliveries will occur between 5:00 PM and 9:00 PM ET.